tohitsugu/Mirai-Source-Code/README.md

  - `./build.sh`

 Steps to create database:
-`cat Configure_CNC_Database.txt | mysql -u root --password=password`
+ - `cat Configure_CNC_Database.txt | mysql -u root --password=password`

 Start the CnC
 - make a prompt file in ./release
 - `cd ./release`
 - `sudo ./cnc`

-To start making the CnC talking to something, after building the binaries, you'll want to have a second machine.
-That's why the vagrant VM has two.
+- `telnet localhost`

-I'm not going to waste my time describing this in detail, but basically:
+After building the binaries, you'll want to deploy the built bot's to another machine for communication.
+I suggest the following steps:
 - Create bare linux vm (ubuntu server works)
-- join that vm to virtual box network mirai_net
+- join that vm to virtual box network mirai_net (see Vagrantfile )
 - drop compiled  x86 binary (rename to the magic word or it won't run right)
-- make sure your running some kind of DNS spoofer .
-The easy version is to go sudo python /vagrant/tools/fakedns.py after a vagrant up.l
+- Spoof DNS.
+The easy version is to go sudo python /vagrant/tools/fakedns.py after a vagrant up (again see source and Vagrantfile)
-- Make sure your gateways are dead ended, etc...
+- Make sure your gateways are dead ended, dont do NAT or packet forwarding or any nonesense....

 # Original README.md